Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

   - Eamonn Smyth
   - Haley Schafer
   - Johann Alberts
-  I was banging my head against the wall trying to achieve my desired Google Map marker functionality and all three contibuted in some way to helping me clear my head and eventually achieve my goal.
+  I was banging my head against the wall trying to achieve my desired Google Map marker functionality and all three contributed in some way to helping me clear my head and eventually achieve my goal.
 Thanks again!

 - Thanks to everyone at the Code Institute for the excellent video tutorials and fantastic introduction to Javascript and RESTful API's.